JuanPabloDiaz/JuanPabloDiaz/readme.md

 ### School Portfolio 🏫

-This section list some of early projects while I was studing for my A.A.S in Web Technologies at CPCC🔹 2017-2020.
+This section list some of early projects while I was studing for my A.A.S in Web Technologies at CPCC.
+2017-2020

 <!-- LOS QUE TIENEN EL ✔️ ==> YA LOS REVISE & ESTA DECENTE -->